Hackaton-O-G-CAN/Hackaton_2020/README.md

 Qgrid in python terminal
 Check requirements.txt file to check more required Python libraries and modules.
 ```
+## Web Interface

+In the <b> interface directory</b> you will find `index.html`, run it with a Live Server or with the browser of your preference.

 ### How to run the code?

 Open a terminal in the same directory where the `main.py` file is located and run the following command in your terminal,